 Look up the recipients

-Do yourself a favor – research the names of the editorial team before you pitch.
+Do yourself a favor – research the names of the editorial team before you pitch an article.
 Most media outlets will list their team members, so address it to the right department even if there’s only a common email e.g. firstname.lastname@example.org instead of email@example.com.
 For a blog, you might be writing to the owner or founder.
 If you don’t have names, address it to their Editorial team.

 In any case, stay away from generic forms of address.